tomrailio/genai-cicd-ref/README.md

 ## 4. Set up GitHub Actions

-So that the GitHub Actions in this repository can run against your local kind cluster, we'll run ngrok and configure GitHub Actions with the appropriate HELIX_URL and HELIX_API_KEY secrets.
+So that the GitHub Actions in this repository can run against your local kind cluster, we'll run ngrok and configure GitHub Actions with the appropriate HELIX_URL variable and HELIX_API_KEY secret.

 Start ngrok forwarding to your local Helix server
 ```